Centre for the Technologies of Gene and Cell Therapy

 Location of the new CTGCT

-The CTGCT project will start on September 1, 2023 and will last for six years.
-The new CTGCT, the construction of new premises and the research equipment of the new facility will be located on the premises of the National Institute of Chemistry in Ljubljana.
+The CTGCT project starts on September 1, 2023 and will last for six years.
+The Centre will operate in a newly constructed purpose-built building equipped with the necessary research equipment, which will be located on the grounds of the Institute of Chemistry in Ljubljana.

 More information about Centre for the Technologies of Gene and Cell Therapy (CTGCT): https://ctgct.si/en/centre/